 The Faculty has its own designated area within the school, with eight classrooms, equipped with ceiling-mounted projectors, and a faculty/seminar room used for some sixth form classes and clubs.
 We also have on our doorstep the BMS Library and Resources Centre.
 This is run by a professional librarian who keeps the library stocked with up-to-date children’s and adult fiction as well as non-fiction texts, newspapers and magazines.
 All students in Years 7-9 visit the Library every fortnight as part of their English curriculum.

 Years 7-9 Curriculum

 In KS3 we balance the nurturing of creativity and literary sensitivity with the development of written accuracy and appropriateness of register over a wide variety of tasks.
-Our units of work include Shakespeare, Poetry, Non-fiction, Pre-1914 prose, Creative writing as well Contemporary novels and drama.
-We operate a spiral curriculum in which we are constantly revisiting skills at an increasingly sophisticated level, whilst teaching new skills and vocabulary which will prepare our students for the demands of GCSE.
+Our units of work include Shakespeare, Poetry, Non-fiction, Pre-1914 prose, Creative writing and Contemporary novels/drama.
+We operate a spiral curriculum in which we are constantly revisiting skills at an increasingly sophisticated level, whilst teaching new skills and vocabulary which will prepare our students for the demands of I/GCSE.

 Co-curricular, Enrichment, Extension and Support

-- Book Club – this weekly lunchtime club is held in our seminar room.
+- Y7-9 Book Club – this weekly lunchtime club is held in our seminar room.
 The students discuss books they have enjoyed, engage in group reading of particular texts and enjoy quizzes and book craft activities.